jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

 Barcode extraction
 ==================

-The transcripts derived from `CROPseq-Guide-Puro`_ and captured by Drop-Seq beads contain sgRNA sequences.
-There are no secondary libraries built on top of this single-cell RNA-Seq library for sgRNA enrichment.
+The transcripts derived from `CROPseq-Guide-Puro`_ and captured by Drop-seq beads contain sgRNA sequences.
+There are no secondary libraries built on top of this single-cell RNA-seq library for sgRNA enrichment.
 The transcripts derived from `CROPseq-Guide-Puro`_ are captured by the ployA tails.
 Therefore, the locations of sgRNA on read 2 vary.
 We need to extract the sgRNA sequences from read 2.

 ``qc`` mode is used for sgRNA extraction.
 Use ``-n`` to specify the number of reads to analyze, ``None`` means all the reads.
 Use ``-t`` to set the number of threads.
 By default, the diagnostic results and plots are generated in the ``qc`` directory (set by ``--output_directory``), and full length of read 1 and read 2 are searched against reference cell and feature barcodes, respectively.
 The per base content of both read pairs and the distribution of matched barcode positions are summarized.
 Use ``-r1_c`` and/or ``-r2_c`` to limit the search range for read 1 and read 2 respectively.
 Use ``-cb_n`` and/or ``-fb_n`` to set the mismatch tolerance for cell and feature barcode matching (default ``3``).